timon-k/next-nats-k8s-demo/README.md

 - Log on and off and see that metadata is persisted in NATS JetStream, whereas messages are not.
 - Restart the server and log in again to be sure that metadata persistence works.
+- Assuming you have access to a Kubernetes cluster:
+  - Install the [nginx ingress](https://kubernetes.github.io/ingress-nginx/deploy/) in your cluster
+  - Check that the ingress pods are running via `kubectl get pods --namespace=ingress-nginx`
+  - Deploy the app + NATS + ingress via `kubectl apply -f k8s-deployment.yaml`
+  - Open a port-forwarding into your cluster via `kubectl port-forward --namespace=ingress-nginx service/ingress-nginx-controller 8080:80`
+  - Open `http://localhost:8080` in a browser.

 ## Limits